Sample plan

 Higashiyama

 A 1,200-year-old wooden temple perched on a hillside, held up by 13-meter pillars without a single nail.
-Walk the Otowa Waterfall at the back — choose one of the three streams (long life, success in studies, love) and drink.
+From the famous 'Kiyomizu no Butai' platform, the view of Kyoto and Mt.
+Hiei in the distance forms a single line — the millennial postcard.
+Walk the Otowa Waterfall at the back — choose ONE of the three streams (long life, success in studies, love) and drink (greedily drinking from two invalidates everything). $4 entry.
+On the way, don't miss the Jishu Shrine — protector of love, where Japanese schoolgirls flock; pink omamori charms are a viral souvenir.

 15:30